 Even with all the new changes with the protocols, I still had a relaxing, enjoyable stay.
 I felt safe and wouldn’t hesitate to stay again in the near future.

 I just wanted to end this hotel review by saying that this guide is not sponsored by Fairmont Chateau Whistler in any way.
 This is just my honest review and opinion of a hotel that I frequently visit personally in Whistler, British Columbia and that I love.
 It’s definitely one of my top two favourite hotels in Whistler to stay at and it feels like a second home to me.
 Again, I can’t say enough about the service, everyone is so friendly and truly wants to make your stay special and unique.

 If you are looking to book your next “staycation” in Whistler, I’d love to help you out!
-As I am a Virtuoso Travel Agent Member, my clients receive additional benefits when booking through me.
+As I am a Virtuoso Travel Advisor Member, my clients receive additional benefits when booking through me.
 These benefits range from upgrades on arrival (subject to availability), daily full breakfast for two (per room, served in the restaurant), a welcome amenity, $100 USD equivalent Food and Beverage credit to be used during your stay, early check-in/late check-out (subject to availability) and complementary Wi-Fi.

 Please contact me for more details to book your next vacation or getaway to Whistler or please reach out if you have any further questions about staying at the Fairmont Chateau Whistler.

 If you’re looking at what to do or where to eat in Whistler, you can read my Whistler Travel Guide here.